-- More than $10 trillion in residential mortgage debt
+- More than $10.6 trillion in residential mortgage debt

-3. What's the ideal repayment term?
+3. What's the ideal debt repayment term?

-4. Will the monthly payments be affordable?
+4. Will monthly personal loan payments be affordable?

-6. Will the payments jeopardize retirement savings?
+6. Might personal loan payments jeopardize retirement savings?

 It is not just future purchases you need to leave budget room for.
 Every debt you have to repay can delay building your retirement nest egg.

-The amount you owe determines 30 percent of your credit score, so be careful because this can lead to a vicious cycle.
+The amount you owe determines approximately 30 percent of your credit score, so be careful because this can lead to a vicious cycle.
 Heavier borrowing can be made more expensive if lower credit scores raise your interest rate, and in turn higher interest rates make debt more difficult to pay down.

 9. Are other lenders offering a better deal?